htrefil/rkvm/README.md

 Regardless, if you want a working and stable solution for crossplatform keyboard and mouse sharing, you should probably use either of the above mentioned programs for the time being.

 ## Limitations
-- Only keyboard and relative mouse events work (that is, can be forwarded to clients)
+- Only keyboard and relative mouse events work (no support for touchpads or other absolutely positioned devices)
+- Linux only

 ## Project structure
 - `rkvm-server` - server application code